Senior couple walking in the park for energy and health.

 ► Reducing Reliance on Caffeine and Avoiding Sugar Crashes

-Most people become aware of their enhanced activity through caffeine yet predict the forthcoming exhaustion that follows its use.
+Most people become aware of their enhanced activity through caffeine, yet predict the forthcoming exhaustion that follows its use.

-Foods with low glycemic index enable people to maintain a smooth and stable energy supply throughout the day.
+Foods with a low glycemic index enable people to maintain a smooth and stable energy supply throughout the day.

 ► Adopting a Routine That Promotes Consistency